 - CPF interest rates remain at 2.5% to 4% throughout all years.

 In each graph, the 31st year is demarcated.
 I used 31 years as a baseline for comparisons since in the first scenario, it is possible to obtain $1 million in 31 years.
-All the graphs are plotted until the total CPF amount crosses the $1 million mark.
+All the graphs stop once the total CPF amount crosses the $1 million mark.
 In the last scenario, there are no contributions; this graph just shows you the “magic” of compounding at 4%.
 If in all of these scenarios, year 0 begins at age 25, then all of these people would be able to retire anywhere between 56 and 73 years of age with at least $1 million dollars in their CPF account.
 How cool is that?!?!?!?

 Tips on How to Maximise CPF and get >$1M in Less Time

 1. Move funds to the SA (Special Account).
 The MA (Medisave) and SA both get a minimum of 4% interest per year.
 You can elect to move funds from the OA (Ordinary Account), which earns 2.5%, to SA.
 Please note that this election is irreversible and has consequences.
 Basically, you are trading flexibility, as OA is commonly used for housing payments, for an additional 1.5% increase in interest.
 If you are considering this and are not sure about the consequences, please consult CPF if you have any questions.

 2. Leave your MA funds alone.
 I just had a day procedure done at one of the restructured hospitals and it cost over $1000, but I paid cash.
 Why?
 Because my MA earns 4% and my cash doesn’t.